tuohybuoy/BI_Guardrails_Project/README.md

 ![Richards vs. Doom A Grades Awarded, with Effect Size](common/images/Richards_vs_Doom_Grades_with_Effect_Size.png)

-Past this start point, the Percentage Bar Chart tool can compare dozens or hundreds of instructors or courses.
+Past this start point, the Percentage Bar Chart Tool can compare dozens or hundreds of instructors or courses.
 This makes it potentially useful even for subject matter experts, who might otherwise be hard-pressed to digest this volume of information.

 ## The Tool

 ### Intro

-Here's what the Percentage Bar Chart tool looks like:
+Here's what the Percentage Bar Chart Tool looks like:

 ![UIUC Grade Explorer with Inferential Guardrails - Start Page](common/images/App_Start_Page.png) *Examining differences in As awarded by different Chemistry instructors in Spring 2019*